TN-Holdings-LLC/psf-zero/test.md

 - **DONE.** Section 5's compile-time comparison now has its own confirmed, seed-pinned, 20-measurement-per-scale result (1.0x–1.4x faster than Qiskit) — see section 5 and the RESOLVED item above.
+- **DONE (2026-09-08).** `compile_for_hardware()`'s `routing_optimization_level`
+  default corrected again, 2 → 1: at level 2, its output is bit-identical to a plain `transpile(optimization_level=2)` call on the uncompressed circuit — PSF-Zero's own synthesis work is computed and then entirely discarded.
+Level 1 keeps PSF-Zero's synthesis intact: the same 2-qubit gate count as Qiskit's `optimization_level` 2/3 for a fraction of the compile time, at a real but modest depth cost.
+A custom `PassManager` alternative was prototyped and rejected (no measurable benefit over plain `rl=1`).
+See section 5's 2026-09-08 update and `phase3-hardware-routing-regression.md`.
 - **DONE.** Whether the `RXX`/`RYY`/`RZZ` native-gate-cost hypothesis for section 8's fidelity gap actually holds against the real production code: confirmed directly, and fixed with an opt-in `entangling_basis="cx"`